Yelp/threat_intel/README.md

 Calls `domains/categorization/?showLabels` Investigate API endpoint.
-It takes a list (or any other Python enumerable) of domains and returns the categories associated with this domains by OpenDNS along with a [-1, 0, 1] score, where -1 is a malicious status.
+It takes a list (or any other Python enumerable) of domains and returns the categories associated with this domains by Umbrella along with a [-1, 0, 1] score, where -1 is a malicious status.

 ```python
 domains = ["google.com", "baidu.com", "bibikun.ru"]